Match Playing Conditions

 c.
 Qualifier 2 – no reserve day

-An additional 120 minutes of extra time is available on each reserve day.
+An additional 120 minutes of extra time is available on the reserve day.

-4. The match officials will make every attempt to get a result on the original day.
-The number of overs in the playoff match may, if necessary, be reduced so that each side has the opportunity to bat for 5 overs.
+4. The number of overs in the playoff match may, if necessary, be reduced so that each side has the opportunity to bat for 5 overs.

-5. The latest that a 5 overs per side match can start is 12.26am (ten minute interval, no timeouts) – with a scheduled finish of 1.20am.
-For the Qualifier 1 reserve day (4pm scheduled start), the latest start time for a 5 overs per side match is 8.26pm.
+5. The latest that a five overs per side match can start is 12.26am (ten minute interval, no timeouts) – with a scheduled finish of 1.20am.

 Note that 3 hours and 20 minute plus a further extra time of 2 hours are available for play on the reserve day.

-8. Examples of the application of paragraphs 6 & 7:
+7. Examples of the application of paragraph 6:

 a.
-Qualifier 1 starts and after 4 overs of the first innings, rain prevents any further play that night à the match restarts at 4pm on Wednesday 20 May with (if conditions allow), the first innings being completed (16 overs) and the full second innings of 20 overs.
+Final starts and after 4 overs of the first innings, rain prevents any further play that night → the match restarts at 8.00pm on 30 May 2016 with (if conditions allow) the first innings being completed (16 overs) and the full second innings of 20 overs.

-d.
-The Qualifier 1 starts on time and the first innings of 20 overs is completed but after 5.1 overs of the second innings, rain prevents any further play that night à the result is decided that night under the Duckworth/Lewis method.
+b.
+If any Qualifier or the Eliminator starts on time and the first innings of 20 overs is completed but after 5.1 overs of the second innings, rain prevents any further play that night → the result is decided that night under the Duckworth/Lewis/Stern method.

-e.
-After the toss for the Final, no play is possible that night à a new 20 over per side match starts at 8pm on Monday 25 May.
+c.
+After the toss for the Final, no play is possible that night → a new 20 over per side match starts at 8.00pm on 30 May 2016.
 Each team can select a new team.

-9. For Qualifier 1 and the Final, in the event that it is not possible to schedule a 5 over match to be completed by the end of the extra time on the reserve day, the teams will, if conditions permit, play a Super Over to determine the winner of that playoff match.
-This means that the pitch and ground must be ready for play so that the Super Over can start at the latest by 9.20pm (Qualifier 1) or 1.20am (Final).

-10. For the Eliminator and Qualifier 2 playoff matches (no reserve day), in the event that it is not possible to schedule a 5 over match to complete by the end of the extra time on the original day, the teams will, if conditions permit, play a Super Over to determine the winner of the relevant playoff match.
+8. For the Eliminator and each Qualifier playoff matches (where there is no reserve day), in the event that it is not possible to schedule a 5 over match to complete by the end of the extra time on the original day, the teams will, if conditions permit, play a Super Over to determine the winner of the relevant Eliminator or Qualifier match.
 This means that the pitch and ground must be ready for play so that the Super Over can start at the latest by 1.20am.

+9. For the Final, in the event that it is not possible to schedule a 5 over match to be completed by the end of the extra time on the reserve day, the teams will, if conditions permit, play a Super Over to determine the winner of the final.
+This means that the pitch and ground must be ready for play so that the Super Over can start at the latest by 1.20am (Final).

-11. In the event that it is not possible to start the Super Over as described in paragraphs 9 and 10 or to then complete the Super Over without interruption, the team that finished highest in the league table after the 56 matches of the regular season shall be declared the winner of the relevant playoff match.
+10. In the event that it is not possible to start the Super Over as described in paragraphs 8 and 9 or to then complete the Super Over without interruption, the team that finished highest in the league table after the 56 matches of the regular season shall be declared the winner of the relevant playoff match or final.